AndyBerrios/AndyBerrios/README.md

 ### About me

-- 📚 I'm currently pursuing my Master's in Data Analytics at The University of Houston.
-I possess a Bachelors in Computer Science.
+- 📚 I'm a Master's in Data Analytics graduate.
+I also achieved a Bachelors in Computer Science with a minor in Data Science.

 - 📧 How to reach me: berrios.andyj@gmail.com